-Manaus is the Amazon’s largest city, an incongruous pocket of urbanity in the middle of the jungle, a major port for ocean vessels that’s 1500km from the ocean.
-The rainforest has a population density half that of Mongolia’s, but the journey there invariably begins in (or passes through) this bustling city.
+Manaus is the Amazon’s largest city, an incongruous urban metropolis in the middle of the jungle and a major port for seafaring vessels that’s 932 mile (1500km) from the ocean.
+The Amazonian rainforest has a population density half that of Mongolia, but the journey there invariably begins in (or passes through) this bustling city.
 Don’t be surprised if you feel a little out of whack.

-The city itself has some genuinely rewarding sights, including a leafy zoo with as many animals out of the cages as in them, and a beach-and-museum combo that gets you out of the city center.
-It’s a place to stock up on anything you forgot to pack, or to refill your tank with beer and internet after a week in the forest.
-Manaus will be a host city for the 2014 FIFA World Cup, and the city is bustling with construction and improvement projects..
+However, Manaus does have some genuinely rewarding sights, including a leafy zoo and an interesting beach-and-museum combo.
+It’s a place to stock up on anything you forgot to pack, make reservations and begin your journey out into the jungle, or refill your tank with beer and internet after a week in the forest.

 Another bit of advice: don't get stuck here!
 Manaus is best enjoyed as a starting point for your Amazon adventure, not the end of your road into the Amazon.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Manaus.